Table of Contents Hide

 8. Indian National Congress & Vande Mataram Song:

 The song became the national anthem of the Indian National Congress during the nationalist struggle for independence and was sung at its meetings.

 Muslim leaders made a protest against this song as the national anthem.
-The controversial nature of the song lay in the fact that the identification of the “mother” with India, which was redolent of Hinduism.
-It was the cause why they did not agree.
+Because the controversial nature of the song lay in the fact that the identification of the “mother” with India, which was redolent of Hinduism.
+Therefore, it was the cause why they did not agree.

 The Indian National Congress had to face criticism at a time when there was a great deal of discussion about what should be the national anthem.

 At Calcutta on 28 October 1937, the Congress Working Committee recommended this song.
 But they took only the first two stanzas of “Vande Mataram” at national gatherings.